-The camera is great, the screen is still tip-top, and things like high dynamic range in the display quality don’t really matter at this nascent stage in the tech’s life.
+The camera is great, the screen is still tip-top, and things like high dynamic range are starting to offer real upgrades over previous iterations of Samsung's Galaxy line-up.

 Samsung has thrown the best of every component it can into this phone, and it performs brilliantly as a result.
 Get over the high price and learn to live with the erratic iris scanner and you’re holding one of the best phones ever made.

 If you’re thinking that the Samsung Galaxy S8's price is too high, or the biometric issues are too much hassle for you, don’t worry – we’ve picked out a few other phones that you might like instead:

 It's weird to not be recommending the Galaxy S7 here, but there's no point looking at that flat phone any more.
 It's too flat, with too much bezel, whereas the S7 Edge is the precursor to the Infinity Display on offer here, and has the same attractive look.

 Apart from the design, you're not getting too much less in terms of spec: the Exynos or Qualcomm chipsets are from last year, but most apps will run just fine.
 The screen is a little smaller at 5.7 inches, but it offers the same resolution, while the quality of the color and contrast is similar, albeit a bit darker.

 The Galaxy S7 Edge is also cheaper than the new S8 by quite some distance, and with a camera that's not too different, it's a strong proposition.